Coen-Lab/exp-control-board/Version3/README.md

 RAIL 6: Variable 3-23V

-RAIL 3-6 are adjustable by turning the potentiometers next to the relevant rails with a small insulated flat screwdriver, whilst metering the output voltage with the serial logger on the Arduino, or a multimeter.
+RAIL 3-6 are adjustable by turning the potentiometers (blue cuboids) next to the relevant rails with a small insulated flat screwdriver, whilst metering the output voltage with the serial logger on the Arduino, or a multimeter.
 Care should be taken to make sure the screwdriver does not slip and you do not touch any other components while metering, especially if using a multimeter.

 All rails have a GATE input.
 Leaving this pin disconnected, or connecting this to a voltage below approximately 1.3 V, turns the regulator on, and pulling this pin above 1.3 V (up to a maximum of 25 V) shuts the regulator down.
 This is a useful feature if you wish to use an Arduino pin (or other logic pin) to switch power to an external component.
 (Note that there are output capacitors on the voltage rails so the power will not switch off instantly)